 So instead, the front desk of my building rings up the guard at the security gate that “La Senora” (which sounds a lot like “her highness” to me) requests a cab.
 As I walk across the parking lot toward the street, the guard is already whistling one down as I stand demurely (for the first time in my life) 15 feet behind him.
 The guard gallantly reaches for the door for me to enter.
 Off I go.

 In Mexico, people often sit up front with the driver, but on these days, I don’t because it takes away that whole chauffeured feeling I’m going for.

 Sitting in back like Hillary Clinton (who hasn't driven since 2006) and using my hand fan like Carmen Amaya saves me from the rare feeling, left-over from the pre-Uber days, that not having a car makes me a lesser citizen.
-Even if I have several errands, I can hire a cab driver in Mexico for 250 pesos an hour, less than 20 dollars.
+Even if I have several errands, I can hire a cab or Uber driver in Mexico for 250 pesos an hour, less than 20 dollars.

 After my most recent grocery shopping trip to Mega, I walked out to the cab stand, where not only my cab driver but several drivers from other cabs made haste to make sure La Senora got all her bags in the trunk.
 No matter what kind of day I’m having, this display of chivalry always fixes it.

 Yesterday evening, I cabbed to a somewhat upscale department store.
 To my surprise, the store had hired a five-piece mariachi band in full regalia to celebrate the next’s day’s national holiday.

 Clearly, they cared nothing about inspiring shopping, as the trumpet and guitarra de golpe made it very hard to decide between Clarins extra firming night cream and the Lancome lifting radiance bisque.